-The Pelotonia Graduate Fellowship Program provides two-year research fellowships to the best and brightest the Ohio State University graduate students who want to help cure cancer.
-Cancer is a complex disease and curing it will take a multidisciplinary effort.
-So, no matter what the field of study, from traditional scientific fields to fields such as business, history and engineering, all Ohio State graduate students may apply.
+The Pelotonia Graduate Fellowship Program provides two-year research fellowships to the best and brightest Ohio State University graduate students who want to help cure cancer.
+Cancer is a complex disease, and curing it will take a multidisciplinary effort.
+So no matter what their field of study, from traditional scientific fields to fields such as business, history and engineering, all Ohio State graduate students may apply.

-More than 75 graduate fellows have been funded.
-These students come from very diverse graduate programs—from Molecular Genetics and Biochemistry to Biomedical Engineering and Psychology—and are working on diverse projects, including development of new bioinformatics algorithms that predict treatment responses for Triple Negative Breast Cancer (TNBC), to learning how black raspberries can impact and prevent prostate cancer.
+To date, 77 graduate fellows have been funded.
+These students come from very diverse graduate programs—from Molecular Genetics and Biochemistry to Biomedical Engineering and Psychology—and are working on diverse projects, including development of new bioinformatics algorithms that predict treatment responses for triple negative breast cancer (TNBC), to learning how black raspberries can impact and prevent prostate cancer.